 The Army standards are not enforced at all.
 Or, they are only enforced with the lowest ranking people.
-When people mess up bad, it’s rarely put in writing.
+When people mess up, it’s rarely put in writing.
 On the spot corrections rarely, if every happen.
 Even worse, leaders do not lead by example.

-These are just a few things that come to mind.
+These are just a few things that come to mind about toxic Army units.
 These are the types of units I hope you never serve in.
 These are the worst units in the Army.
 They typically have retention problems.
 People serving in these units want to leave the unit or the military, just to get away from the leadership.

 Fortunately for you, there are only a few reasons some Army leaders become toxic leaders.
 I will be the first to admit that MOST Army leaders do not fit this description.

-Incompetent: The first type of leader is the incompetent leader.
+The first type of toxic Army leader is the incompetent leader.
 They do not take pride in what they do and do not hold themselves to high standards.
-Most of these leaders are part of the no solider left behind program where a leader did not do the proper counseling or mentorship with the person, so they moved up through the ranks and became someone else’s problem.
+Most of these leaders are part of the no Solider left behind program where a prior leader did not do the proper counseling or mentorship with the person, so they moved up through the ranks and became someone else’s problem.
 Incompetent leaders are an embarrassment to everyone in the Army.

-Scared to Enforced the Standards: another type of toxic Army leader is the one who doesn’t want to enforce the standards.
+Another type of toxic Army leader is the one who doesn’t want to enforce the Army standard.
 They’re scared to hold people accountable to the Army standards, because they don’t want to do the paperwork, don’t want to make the time to do it, or they simply don’t care.
 Or worse, they’re scared what other people will think.

 This is the type of leader who is worried about what everyone thinks of them.
 They don’t want others to be upset with them.
-They want the lowest ranking solider to the highest-ranking officer to be their best buddy.
+They want the lowest ranking Solider to the highest-ranking officer to be their best buddy.

-It’s All About Me: This is the one type of leader I hope you never have.
+This is the one type of leader I hope you never have to work with.
 If your leader thinks everyone in their command (or authority) is there to serve them, you have a bad leader.
 If your leader only cares about themselves, and their own career, they are a toxic leader.
 To clarify, there is nothing wrong with having self-interests.
 We all do.
 It’s just that good leaders keep the health and welfare of their team above that of their own.